๐Ÿฅ—Intro to Nutrition

 Ingestion

-• Entry point for all nutrients—food and liquids enter through the mouth, initiating the entire digestive cascade
+• Entry point for all nutrients.
+Food and liquids enter through the mouth, kicking off the entire digestive process.

 Mechanical Digestion

-• Physical breakdown without chemical change—chewing (mastication) and stomach churning reduce food particle size dramatically
+• Physical breakdown without chemical change.
+Chewing (mastication) in the mouth and churning in the stomach reduce food particle size dramatically.

-• Surface area multiplication is the key outcome, allowing digestive enzymes to contact more food molecules per unit time
+• Surface area multiplication is the key outcome.
+Smaller particles mean digestive enzymes can contact more food molecules per unit time.

-• Peristalsis contributes throughout the GI tract, mixing food with digestive secretions and moving it along
+• Peristalsis contributes throughout the GI tract.
+These rhythmic muscle contractions mix food with digestive secretions and push it forward.

-Compare: Ingestion vs. Mechanical Digestion—both occur in the mouth, but ingestion is simply taking in food while mechanical digestion is breaking it down physically.
-If an exam question asks what happens before any chemical changes occur, both of these stages qualify.
+Compare: Ingestion vs. Mechanical Digestion.
+Both occur in the mouth, but ingestion is simply taking in food while mechanical digestion is breaking it down physically.
+If a question asks what happens before any chemical changes occur, both of these stages qualify.

 Transformation: Breaking Bonds to Release Nutrients